johngage/voteA/content/intro.md

 This is a proposal to build a parallel data system, joining thousands of students and faculty across America in the national data science curriculum into partnership with news organizations, to build a new way to monitor election integrity, understand the data, and share analysis of the elections in those jurisdictions in an open and transparent way.

-What do we have to work with?

-**[520,000 elected officials ](https://images.dailykos.com/images/134822/large/Elected_officials.png?1426881549)** in the US know how they were elected, who ran the elections, and how well the election was conducted.
-Millions of defeated candidates also have observations.

-**600,000 poll workers, and tens of thousands of civil servants** working in America's 9,000 jurisdictions have observations.

-This site explores the possibility of creating a new, decentralized network of data sources and data analysis to monitor our elections, joining national news organizations, local news organizations, and social media reporting entities with tens of thousands of data scientists, nationwide, in a common effort to acquire and analyze election system data.ss

-This site explores how to shift from **episodic** news coverage to **continuous** coverage, utilizing new tools of data acquisition and data analysis.
-From discrete to continuous.

 Many efforts to detect and prevent attacks on our voting systems are underway, at a national, state, and local level.
 The [US Election Assistance Commission (EAC)](https://www.eac.gov/payments-and-grants/hava-funds-state-chart-view/) has distributed almost $4 billion dollars to hundreds of jurisdictions; the Department of Homeland Security monitors and mentors hundreds of jurisdiction on hardening their systems; the National Security Agency, and the US CyberCommand are running training exercises to defend our election systems from threats of interference.